Ugenteraan/Naive-Bayes-Scratch/README.md

 # Simple Naive Bayes Classifier from Scratch

 ## Introduction
 The code provided in this repository is purely for learning purposes only.
 The implementation is made from the idea of Bayes Theorem and Naive Bayes.

-If you wish to know the derivation of Bayes Theorem and Naive Bayes, visit https://www.kaggle.com/code/ugenteraan/a-study-on-simple-naive-bayes-classifier.
+If you wish to know the derivation of Naive Bayes and how it was translated to the code in this repository, visit https://www.kaggle.com/code/ugenteraan/a-study-on-simple-naive-bayes-classifier.

 <img src="https://miro.medium.com/v2/resize:fit:1400/1*CnoTGGO7XeUpUMeXDrIfvA.png" width="500" height="300">